ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsSecurityApi.md

 const configuration = new Configuration();
 const apiInstance = new SettingsSecurityApi(configuration);

-let productid: string; //The ID of the product extracted from the query parameters. (optional) (default to undefined) let userid: string; //The user ID extracted from the query parameters. (optional) (default to undefined)
+let productid: string; //The ID of the product extracted from the query parameters. (default to undefined) let userid: string; //The user ID extracted from the query parameters. (default to undefined)

 const { status, data } = await apiInstance.getIsProductAdministrator(
     productid,